AckerlyXu/heima/articles/media-services/media-services-release-notes.md

 ## <a id="rest_version_history"></a>REST API Version History
 For information about the Media Services REST API version history, see [Azure Media Services REST API Reference].

+## June 2017 Release

+Media Services now supports [Azure Active Directory (Azure AD)-based authentication](media-services-use-aad-auth-to-access-ams-api.md).

+> [!IMPORTANT]
+> Currently, Media Services supports the Azure Access Control service authentication model.
+However, Access Control authorization will be deprecated on June 1, 2018.
+We recommend that you migrate to the Azure AD authentication model as soon as possible.

 ## March 2017 Release